napframework/nap-docs/app/manual/09_project_management.md

 ## Application {#custom_cmake_app}

 You can add additional CMake logic at the application level by providing an `app_extra.cmake` file in the root of the application directory.
-If `app_extra.cmake` exists it will be included into the project template when the solution is regenerated.
+If `app_extra.cmake` exists its content will be included into the application template when the solution is regenerated.

 Within `app_extra.cmake` `${PROJECT_NAME}` can be used as in any standard CMake project and `${NAP_ROOT}` points to the root of the NAP installation.
 Below is an example of a simple `app_extra.cmake` with an added include path:
 ```